awsdocs/aws-dynamodb-encryption-docs/doc_source/concepts.md

 **Note**
 The *DynamoDB encryption context* in the DynamoDB Encryption Client is not related to the *encryption context* in AWS Key Management Service \(AWS KMS\) and the AWS Encryption SDK\.

-If you interact with the [item encryptor](#item-encryptor) directly, you need to provide a DynamoDB encryption context when you configure your client\.
-Most helpers create the DynamoDB encryption context for you\.

-The DynamoDB encryption context can include some or all of the following fields\.
+The DynamoDB encryption context can include the following fields\.
+All fields and values are optional\.
 + Table name
 + Partition key name
 + Sort key name
 + Attribute name\-value pairs
 + [Requested material description](#material-description)

+If you interact with the [item encryptor](#item-encryptor) directly, you need to provide a DynamoDB encryption context when you configure your client\.
+Most helpers create the DynamoDB encryption context for you\.

 ## Provider Store<a name="provider-store"></a>